 For the first date, or until you feel comfortable, it’s also best to take yourself to and from the date location instead of allowing them to pick you up or drop you off at your home.

-Always have an exit strategy in case you feel uncomfortable, threatened, or suspicious during your date.
-We’re not saying go into every date thinking something could go wrong, but trust your instincts and always be prepared.
+Always create an exit strategy in case you feel uncomfortable, threatened, or suspicious during your date.
+We’re not saying to go into every date thinking something could go wrong, but trust your instincts and always be prepared.

-Before going on the date, sync up with a friend or family member to come up with an exit strategy or a discrete signal that indicates that you need help.
-For instance, this could be as easy as sending an emoji or code word to a designated person that will help bail you out of a bad situation or pick you up if you feel uncomfortable.
+Before going on a date, sync up with a friend or family member to devise an exit strategy or discrete signal that indicates you need help.
+For instance, this could be as easy as sending an emoji or code word to a designated person who will help bail you out of a bad situation or pick you up if you feel uncomfortable.

-The virus that causes COVID-19 is incredibly contagious, which means extreme measures should be taken to protect yourself and others.
-While it’s recommended to remain six feet apart from individuals you are not quarantining with, you may find yourself ready to take the next step in your relationship.
-Our recent survey, assessing how many people broke quarantine to be intimate, revealed nearly 1 out of 4 Americans broke quarantine to purse romatinc relationships in April 2020, when stay at home orders were at their national peak.
+Our recent survey revealed nearly 1 out of 4 Americans broke quarantine to pursue romantic relationships in April 2020 when stay-at-home orders were at their national peak.
 If you’re planning on being intimate, make sure you and your partner are taking the necessary precautions to ensure your health and safety.

-If you have been exposed to someone with COVID-19 or are experiencing symptoms, consider taking an at-home COVID-19 test before being intimate with someone.
-Additionally, any time you are planning to be intimate with a new partner, you should take an STD test for men or women to help make sure both of you are staying safe.
+If you have been exposed to someone with COVID-19 or are experiencing symptoms, consider taking an at-home COVID-19 test before meeting up or being intimate with someone.
+Additionally, any time you are planning to be intimate with a new partner, you should take an STD test for men or women to ensure both of you are staying safe.

 Dating doesn’t have to stop when you’re physically apart.
-Technology makes it easy and realistic to foster a healthy relationship remotely.
-But remember, take the necessary precautions when vetting your match to ensure your safety.
-Additionally, if you’re planning to meet with your match or significant other in person, consider taking a COVID-19 test.
+Technology makes it easy and realistic to foster a healthy relationship remotely, but remember to take the necessary precautions when vetting your match to ensure your safety.
+And if you’re planning to meet with your match or significant other in person, consider taking a COVID-19 test.